How Co.Lab Captured 30,000 Leads With Paperform

 • Applications, book downloads, quizzes, CRM tagging, student submissions, hiring, and payments connected in one system.

-• One program handled more than 5,000 applications without worries about space or capacity.
+• One form handled more than 5,000 applications without worries about space or capacity.

 • Less manual work, fewer tool gaps, more confidence that core workflows would keep running.